curl/everything-curl/libcurl/drive/multi-socket.md

 There is only one timeout for the application to handle for the entire multi handle, no matter how many individual easy handles that have been added or transfers that are in progress.
-The timer callback will be updated with the current nearest-in-time period to wait.
+The timer callback gets updated with the current nearest-in-time period to wait.
 If libcurl gets called before the timeout expiry time because of socket activity, it may update the timeout value again before it expires.

 When the event system of your choice eventually tells you that the timer has expired, you need to tell libcurl about it:

     curl_multi_socket_action(multi, CURL_SOCKET_TIMEOUT, 0, &running);

-…in many cases, this will make libcurl call the timer_callback again and set a new timeout for the next expiry period.
+…in many cases, this makes libcurl call the timer_callback again and set a new timeout for the next expiry period.

 ### How to start everything